Dolores River water or watershed scenery in Colorado

 Best flows

 Use the release trend first and the Bedrock gauge as broader downstream context.
-Stable cold releases are the best fit for trout fishing; abrupt changes, very low water, or warm lower-river conditions should end the idea quickly.
+Stable cold releases are the best fit for trout fishing.
+Abrupt changes, very low water, or warm lower-river conditions should end the idea quickly.

-When to skip
+When to leave

-Skip the trip when McPhee releases leave the trout water too thin or warm, when access into the canyon becomes more of a travel problem than a fishing opportunity, or when the river you want is really the lower warm-water Dolores instead of the tailwater corridor.
+Skip the trip when McPhee releases leave the trout water too thin or warm, when access into the canyon becomes more of a travel problem than a fishing opportunity, or when the river you want is really the lower warm-water Dolores instead of the tailwater area.

 Local plan